TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

 ### Expressions

 In terms of features, Lisp differs wildly from the languages we've already covered.
-For example, all data in Lisp is represented with expressions – in particular, symbolic expressions.
+For example, all data in Lisp is represented with expressions, in particular, symbolic expressions.
 These expressions are written in prefix notation:

 ```lisp